microsoft/tilecode/doc/patterns.md

 ![snake at rest](pics/snakeChangeRule.gif)

-When the snake is at rest, we send the snake a move-left command:
+When the snake is at rest and there is water to the left of the snake, we send the snake a move-left command:

 ![snake at rest](pics/snakeRestLeft.JPG)